 "It's all very well to be fond of England; but a man who wants to help England mustn't let the grass grow under his feet."
 "And that's just what I want to do," answered Hood.
 "That's exactly what even your poor tired people in big towns really want to do.
 When a wretched clerk walks down Threadneedle Street, wouldn't he really be delighted if he could look down and see the grass growing under his feet; a magic green carpet in the middle of the pavement?
 It would be like a fairy-tale."

 Played for laughs in the story All You've Ever Wanted by Joan Aiken.

-In Jim Butcher's Summer Knight, the Summer Lady, the youngest of the three queens of the Summer Court of fairies has this quality.
+Summer Knight, the Summer Lady, the youngest of the three queens of the Summer Court of fairies has this quality.
 Subverted when it turns out that she's become a Well-Intentioned Extremist and is attempting to destroy the balance between the two fairy courts.